This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Rid fruit trees from plants pest

-Spraying infested plants with water to which neem oil has been added causes the small sap-sucking beasts to die off.
+Spraying infested plants with water to which neem oil has been added disturbs the small sap-sucking beasts.
 The active ingredient in the oil disrupts the metabolic cycle and the synthesis of chitin.
 The growth of the insect larvae and pupae is inhibited.
 The pests die off completely after a few days and the plant is pest-free again.

 How to use it?